mvbnffc/markbernhofen.github.io/_pages/teaching.md

 ## Teaching Interests

-These were just a few teaching highlights.
 I have taught (or would be interested in) teaching on any of the topics below:
 - Climate change
 - Climate finance
 - Climate risk assessments